s2labs/logitechPTZproGameController/readme_specification_mop.md

 Use the left five binary buttons  for controller configs and the right five for camera positions.

 Store All Presets ON DISK to keep them persistent over script restarts (Filename PRESET_{CTRL_VAR_ControllerID,SCNE_VAR_CameraID}).

+Also allow pressing the RESET button longer for storing PRESET_VAR_CameraID_DEFAULT.